Pediatric PT/OT/SLP

 - Improving adaptive play with safety

-The goal of pediatric occupational therapy is to help children develop the skills they need to become more independent using activities, exercises,
+The goal of pediatric occupational therapy is to help children develop the skills they need to become more independent using activities, exercises, and strategies by:

 - Enhancing sensory responses (helping kids with sensory processing issues respond to sensory input)